 In addition to the Senior Councillors of the Council, the Regulations also set out the remuneration payable to Councillors with the responsibility of being Convener or Vice-Convener of a Joint Board, such as the Dunbartonshire and Argyll and Bute Valuation Joint Board.
-The Regulations require the remuneration to be paid by the Council of which the Convener or Vice-Convener is a member.
-The Council is also required to pay any pension contributions arising from that Councillor being a member of the Local Government Pension Scheme.
+The Regulations require the remuneration and any pension contributions to be paid by the Council of which the Convener or Vice-Convener is a member.
 Councillor Moody was appointed as Convener of the Dunbartonshire and Argyll and Bute Valuation Joint Board on 24 June 2022 but received no remuneration from the Council for this role.